Management

 Fuel Injection Pump

-This incineration method requires a small amount of fuel injection during ignition and at the end of the incineration process.
-This is necessary to completely burn any incompletely burned waste remaining inside the incinerator.
 Kerosene or waste oil can be used as the fuel.
-This incineration method does not emit any odor or smoke from the time of ignition until the end of the incineration process.
+This thermal treatment method does not emit any odor or smoke from the time of ignition until the end of the thermal treatment process.

 Control Panel